ar-vi-nd/WorkoAiProject/readme.md

 3. Create a .env file with the following variables:

-MONGO_URI = "your mongodb uri"
+// I have used mongodb for my database so you need to add this mongo uri of your mongodb MONGO_URI = "your mongodb uri"
 SECRET_KEY = "yoursecret"
 PORT = "port on which you want to run server"